-Key Features of the Performance Share Plan

-Element Application

-Extraordinary Events Eligibility to participate in the PSP is lost in case of resignation, termination for cause or justified reason, mutual termination of employment relationship and similar situations; In case the beneficiary reaches the retirement age, signs up to the preretirement solidarity fund "Solidarity Fund", death of the beneficiary or in case of sale of the subsidiary or a business line where the manager is employed to third parties a prorated payment will take place at the end of the Plan In case of change of control of ISP, depending on the qualification by the Board of Directors of the takeover as: hostile: accelerated pro-rata cash settlement in case of a successful takeover; non-hostile: settlement at the end of the PSP in shares of the new entity.
+Element Application They are symmetrical to the gateway conditions and to the individual access conditions.
+Clawback As defined in 2022 FAMI Remuneration and Incentive Policies.
+Specifically, this mechanism provides for the repayment of the bonus already disbursed as provided for in the regulations, in the context of: (i) initiatives and disciplinary measures envisaged in the face of fraudulent behavior or gross negligence of the personnel, also taking into account the legal, contributory and tax-related profiles in the matter;(ii) behaviors that do not comply with the provisions of the law, regulations, articles of association or any ethical or conduct codes established ex ante by the ISP Group and from which a "significant loss" has arisen for the Company or customers.
+These mechanisms can be applied in the 5 years following the payment of the single portion (up-front or deferred) of variable remuneration.
+Extraordinary Events Eligibility to participate in the PSP is lost in case of resignation, termination for cause or justified reason, mutual termination of employment relationship and similar situations; In case the beneficiary reaches the retirement age, signs up to the preretirement solidarity fund "Solidarity Fund", death of the beneficiary or in case of sale of the subsidiary or a business line where the manager is employed to third parties a prorated payment will take place at the end of the Plan In case of change of control of ISP, depending on the qualification by the Board of Directors of the takeover as: o hostile: accelerated pro-rata cash settlement in case of a successful takeover;